osgi/osgi.enroute.site/_qs/200-workspace.md

 layout: tutorial
 prev: 100-prerequisites.html
 next: 300-application.html
-summary: Setup a bnd(tools) workspace
+summary: Setup a bnd workspace
 ---

 ## What you will learn in this section
-We will setup a bnd(tools) workspace for enRoute so we can build an application in the next section.
+We will setup a bnd workspace for enRoute so we can build an application in the next section.

 Before you start this section, make sure you've checked the [prerequisites](100-prerequisites.html) for enRoute on your platform.

 ## The Workspace

-A workspace is a directory that has a specific layout so that bnd(tools) knows how to treat your projects.
+A workspace is a directory that has a specific layout so that bnd knows how to treat your projects.
 Since we will work in Eclipse we actually have 2 workspaces.
-The Eclipse workspace is a directory where Eclipse keeps its metadata and we keep that separated from the bnd(tools) workspace.
+The Eclipse workspace is a directory where Eclipse keeps its metadata (a standard Eclipse workspace).
+We keep that separated from the bnd workspace which is a standard git repository, though we won't call it that.
+You'll see why soon.

 Since a bnd workspace for enRoute has some specific setup, we clone the workspace from a Github project, [osgi/workspace](https://github.com/osgi/workspace).